VilleK88/UART/README.md

-# Exercise 1 - Dimmer
+# Exercise 1 – Read version info and DevEui from LoRa module - UART

+Implement a program that verifies that UART connection to LoRa module works and then reads and
-Implement a program for switching all three LEDs on/off and dimming them.
-The program should work as
+processes EUID from the module.
+The program should work as follows:
-follows:
-• SW1, the middle button is the on/off button.
-When button is pressed the state of LEDs is toggled.
-Program must require the button to be released before the LEDs toggle again.
-Holding the button
-may not cause LEDs to toggle multiple times.
-• SW0 and SW2 are used to control dimming when LEDs are in ON state.
-SW0 increases brightness
-and SW2 decreases brightness.
-Holding a button makes the brightness to increase/decrease
-smoothly.
-If LEDs are in OFF state the buttons have no effect.
-• When LED state is toggled to ON the program must use same brightness of the LEDs they were at
-when they were switched off.
-• If LEDs are ON and dimmed to 0% then pressing SW1 will set 50% brightness immediately.
-• If LEDs are ON and dimmed to 0% then pressing SW0 will increase the brightness.
-• PWM frequency divider must be configured to output 1 MHz frequency and PWM frequency must
-be 1 kHz.
+  1. Program waits for user to press SW_0.
+When user presses the button then program starts communication with the LoRa module.
+  2. Program sends command “AT” to module and waits for response for 500 ms. If no response is
+received or the response is not correct the program tries again up to five times.
+If no response is received after five attempts program prints “module not responding” and goes back to step 1.
+If response is received program prints “Connected to LoRa module”.
+  3. Program reads firmware version of the module and prints the result.
+If no response is received in 500 ms program prints “Module stopped responding” and goes back to step 1.
+  4. Program reads DevEui from the device.
+If no response is received in 500 ms program prints “Module stopped responding” and goes back to step 1.
+DevEui contains 8 bytes that the module outputs in hexadecimal separated by colons.
+The program must remove the colons between the bytes and convert the hexadecimal digits to lower case.
+5. Go to step 1